 Metric What It Is Why We Used It How We Set The Target Drilling Rate of Return (RoR) Internal RoR for wells drilled Q4 2017 through Q3 2018.
 Measure estimated future cash flows based on individual well performance results, before taxes, assuming commodity prices of \$55 per bbl and \$3 per MMbtu of gas.
-Well-level economics are the best leading indicator of capital efficiency and successful capital allocation decisions.
-Set at a level that covers the cost to drill, complete and equip the individual wells drilled in this period and includes a proportionate share of the acquisition costs, which exceeds our weighted average cost of capital.
-Adjusted EBITDA (Non- GAAP) As disclosed in our quarterly and annual financial statements, this is a non-GAAP financial measure which management defines as earnings before interest, income taxes, depreciation, depletion and amortization (EBITDA), adjusted to exclude changes in fair value of derivative contracts, exploration expenses, gains and losses from asset sales, impairment, loss from early extinguishment of debt and certain other items.
+Well-level economics are the best leading indicator of capital efficiency and successful capital allocation decisions. - Adjusted EBITDA (Non- GAAP) As disclosed in our quarterly and annual financial statements, this is a non-GAAP financial measure which management defines as earnings before interest, income taxes, depreciation, depletion and amortization (EBITDA), adjusted to exclude changes in fair value of derivative contracts, exploration expenses, gains and losses from asset sales, impairment, loss from early extinguishment of debt and certain other items.
 Ensured focus on profitability and tied directly to our financial statements.
 Board approved 2018 Operating Plan.
 Lease Operating Expense plus Adjusted Transportation & Processing Costs (\$ per Boe) (Non-GAAP) (NEW) An operating cost metric calculated as: LOE (the cost of operating and maintaining property and equipment on a producing oil and gas lease), plus Adjusted Transportation & Processing Costs (the cost of transporting, marketing and processing produced oil and gas), divided by Total Equivalent Production (see above).
 Ensured focus on profitability and cost control and not just on production "at any cost."
 Board approved 2018 Operating Plan.
-Total Recordable Incident Rate (TRIR) Number of recordable injuries per 200,000 work hours.
-Safety is a critical component of our business.
+Total Recordable Incident Rate (TRIR) Number of recordable injuries per 200,000 work hours. business.
 We strive to ensure that all of our employees and contractors go home safely every day.
 Based on Bureau of Labor Statistics data as reported in American Petroleum Institute (API) Workplace Injuries and Illness Report.
 Environmental Severity Rate (spills) Number of barrels released per million barrels equivalent produced.
-Our core values include operating in an environmentally responsible manner.
-This year we shifted our focus slightly to measure not the number of spills, but the severity.
 Based on operator data reported in American Exploration & Production Council (AXPC) annual benchmarking survey results.
 Hazard Identification and Reporting Rate (HIRR) Number of near misses and safety observations per 200,000 work hours.
 This metric provides a leading indicator of safety awareness and safe behaviors which reduces incidents.
 Set by Board based on prior year results.